 As a prosecutor for 23 years, District Attorney Timothy J. Cruz has been the one constant in Plymouth County while crimes rates, homicide rates, and incarceration rates have decreased.
 The Plymouth County District Attorney’s Office makes a difference, every single day, working to protect the citizens of Plymouth County by reducing criminal activity not only through prosecution, but also by implementing prevention and intervention strategies.
 Accountability is the hallmark of District Attorney Timothy Cruz’s Office.
 Not only does the Office strive to hold accountable those who victimize others, but the Office equally strives to be the best version of itself, by holding itself accountable to fairness, working hard, treating others with respect, embracing diversity, and promoting learning.
 An accountable criminal justice system fosters community trust.

 The Plymouth County District Attorney’s Conviction Integrity Unit is dedicated to investigating and recommending necessary action in cases in which a claim of wrongful conviction or actual innocence has been brought to the attention of the District Attorney.
-When an erroneous conviction occurs, the District Attorney is often the right person, and often the only person, who can take remedial action for the defendant and community.
+When an erroneous conviction occurs, the District Attorney is often the right person, who can take remedial action for the defendant and community.
 District Attorney Cruz is committed to such accountability when there is the lack of fairness and integrity that is so crucial to the community’s trust in the criminal justice system.

 The criminal justice system sets a high bar to conviction: a trial before a jury of members of the community, at which proof beyond a reasonable doubt must be established, based on reliable, credible evidence that is only admitted with judicial approval.
 Nonetheless, like all human undertakings and institutions, sometimes there are errors that require investigation, intervention and extraordinary relief.